 The online media and marketing industry is characterized by rapidly changing standards, changing technologies, frequent new or enhanced product and service introductions and changing user and client demands.
 The introduction of new technologies and services embodying new technologies, including artificial intelligence and machine learning, and the emergence of new industry standards and practices could render our existing technologies and services obsolete and unmarketable or require unanticipated investments in technology.
 We continually make enhancements and other modifications to our proprietary technologies as well as our product and service offerings.
 This includes expansion into new categories (e.g., health insurance).
 Our product changes may contain design or performance defects that are not readily apparent.
 Expanded category offerings may experience issues as we launch new products and services.
-If our proprietary technologies or our new or enhanced products and services fail to achieve their intended purpose or are less effective than technologies or products and services used by our competitors, our business could be harmed.
+If our proprietary technologies or our new or enhanced products and services fail to achieve their intended purpose or are less effective than the technologies or products and services used by our competitors, our business could be harmed.

 In particular, we have incorporated and may continue to incorporate artificial intelligence and machine learning, ("AIML"), solutions into our platform, offerings, services, and features, including those based on large language models, and these applications may become more important to our operations or to our future growth over time.
 We expect to utilize AIML solutions to help drive future growth in our business, but there can be no assurance that we will realize the desired or anticipated benefits from AIML or properly implement or market our AIML solutions.
 Our competitors and other third parties may incorporate AIML into their products more quickly or more successfully than us, which could impair our ability to compete effectively and adversely affect our results of operations.
 Additionally, our offerings based on AIML may expose us to additional lawsuits and regulatory investigations and subject us to legal liability as well as brand and reputational harm.
 For example, if the content, analyses, or recommendations that AIML applications assist in producing are or are alleged to be deficient, inaccurate, or biased, or infringe on third-party intellectual property rights, our business, financial condition, and results of operations may be adversely affected.
+Regulatory uncertainty, including the lack of comprehensive federal legislation, a patchwork of existing and proposed frameworks, and emerging regulators initiatives, may expose us to compliance challenges and uncertainties.
+Our failure to adapt to these changes could result in legal and reputational consequences including being required to adjust or limit our use of AI in certain jurisdictions to comply with new and evolving AI laws and regulations.
 Additionally, the use of AIML applications has resulted in, and may in the future result in, cybersecurity incidents that implicate the personal data of end users of such applications.
-Any such cybersecurity incidents related to our use of AIML applications could adversely affect our reputation and results of operations.
-AIML also presents emerging ethical issues and if our use of AI becomes controversial, we may experience brand or reputational harm.
+Any such cybersecurity incidents related to our use of AI becomes controversial, we may experience brand or reputational har